leec94/cissp-notes/2024/domain_notes/1-sec-risk-mgmt.md

       - went into effect 2018
       - EU privacy regulation
       - applies to data controllers and data processors
+      - Data Protection Officer (DPO): role specifically for GDPR, responsible for ensuring the org applies the laws to protect individuals' data
       - data controllers: organizations that determine the purposes and meaning of personal data processing
       - data processor: organizations that process information on behalf of data controllers
       - requires "right to notice" of data collection and processing